 The Institution for Food, Nutrition, and Health Student Ambassadors are an integral component of our mission of collective success, interdisciplinarity and community responsibility.
 Student Ambassadors will be called upon to represent the IFNH at various meetings and events, as well as communicate and market the IFNH to students, stakeholders at Rutgers University, and to the New Jersey community at large.
 Student Ambassadors will also play a role in assisting with business models of the Institute, such as Harvest.
 Those selected for the position of Student Ambassador are undergraduate students within the Nutritional Sciences Department at Rutgers University who have demonstrated professionalism and dedication to the fields of food, nutrition, and health.
 Each ambassador brings their unique Rutgers student experience to the IFNH as it continues to expand and serve as a state, national and global model for change and success.

-Brenda Borba is a third-year student at Rutgers University majoring in Nutritional Sciences in the Dietetics option.
+Brenda Borba is a fourth-year student at Rutgers University majoring in Nutritional Sciences in the Dietetics option.
 After completing her Dietetic Internship, she hopes to pursue a career as a Registered Dietitian and help people one-on-one with their diets while showing them a healthy lifestyle is attainable, enjoyable and affordable.
 Currently, Brenda is a Student Nutritionist for the Healthy Dining Team where she conducts research, writes research-based newsletters, and educates her peers through interactive booths held in the dining halls.
 In addition to the Healthy Dining Team, Brenda is part of the Nutrition Advocate program, which is a division of the Health Outreach, Promotion and Education at Rutgers.
-She is honored to be a representative for the Institute of Food, Nutrition and Health which allows her to attend professional events where she is able to represent the IFNH mission in making New Jersey the "Healthy State".
+She is honored to be the Student Director for the Institute for Food, Nutrition and Health.
+This allows her to lead the team of student ambassadors and attend professional events where she is able to represent the IFNH.
 In her free time, Brenda enjoys discovering local markets and 'hidden gem' restaurants in the city.
-She has also been practicing yoga for five years and hopes to get her license to teach and ultimately incorporate nutrition, yoga, and meditation into others' lives.
+She also enjoys dining at Harvest, where her favorite dish is the orange and pomegranate marinated chicken and Tabouli salad.